 Coal is an inexpensive fuel and current world reserves could provide supply for another 150 years.
 Yet coal combustion accounts for 29.5% of greenhouse gas emissions worldwide.
 Retrofitting existing coal-fired power plants with cost-effective flue-gas treatments or replacing ageing plants with high-efficiency plants is urgently needed yet both require investments that industries and plant owners are not always willing to make.
 Policies and measures that include both regulation and incentives, such as technology or efficiency standards, fiscal and financial incentives, and emissions trading can be successful in prompting these investments.

-  The goals of the Implementing Agreement for the IEA Clean Coal Centre (CCC IA) are to gather, assess and distribute knowledge on the energy efficient and environmentally sustainable use of coal.
+The goals of the ETI focusing on the efficiency of coal-fired power plants (CCC) are to gather, assess and distribute knowledge on the energy efficient and environmentally sustainable use of coal.
 This includes conducting in-depth studies on topics of special interest; technical, economic and environmental performance assessments; balanced, objective reports that highlight opportunities for technology transfer; and research and development (R&D) gaps analysis.
 There are 11 Contracting Parties, including South Africa, and 11 Sponsors, six of which are located in IEA partner countries.

 * Source of the graph: Global Mercury Assessment 2013: Sources, Emissions, Releases and Environmental Transport.
 United Nations Environmental Programme Chemical Branch, Geneva, Switzerland.

 For more information: www.iea-coal.org.uk